10 Steps to Writing an Effective Nonprofit Business Plan

 So now you have mentioned who your target market is.
 If you want you can even create a persona for these people.
 Pick a name, gender, age, and other qualities that would fit your target.
 This will give your team a visual picture of who they are trying to reach.

 Based on your target market, you can now decide the best way to communicate with them.
-For instance, if your target market is senior citizens you may not want to focus all of your energy on social media platforms like Snapchat.
+For instance, if your target market is senior citizens you may not want to focus all of your energy on social media platforms like TikTok.

 This section can be as simple as talking about putting flyers in local businesses or can be more advanced by discussing a digital marketing strategy.
 You can choose what works best for you and your nonprofit!